dhruv-vaniya19/Netflix-Clone/README.md

 # Netflix Clone
-Build a clone of Netflix using HTML and CSS.
+Build a UI of Netflix using HTML and CSS.